sss-250927/n8n-workflow/docs/bangla-news-scraper.md

 ## 🎯 Overview

-The **Bangla News Scraper & AI Summarizer** is a fully automated n8n workflow that collects the latest news articles from popular Bangla news websites, uses AI to generate bilingual summaries (Bangla and English), analyzes sentiment, extracts key topics, and stores everything in Google Sheets for easy access and analysis.
+The **Bangla News Scraper & AI Summarizer** is a fully automated n8n workflow that collects the latest news articles from multiple Bangla and English news websites, uses AI to generate bilingual summaries (Bangla and English), analyzes sentiment, extracts key topics, and stores everything in Google Sheets for easy access and analysis.

+**✨ NEW in v3.0:** Dynamic multi-source architecture!
+Easily add unlimited news sources by editing a single configuration node - no need to add new nodes for each source.

 ### What This Workflow Does